Transform Tools

 Note

-The Histogram tab from the right sidebar will recompute the color statistics accordingly with the current selection on image.
+The Histogram tab from the right sidebar will recompute the color statistics based on the current selected portion of the image.

-The Auto Crop tool removes the borders from an image.
-It searches the largest possible border area that is all the same color, and then crops this area from the image, as if you had used the Crop tool.
+The digiKam Auto Crop tool automatically removes the borders from an image.
+It searches the largest possible border area that is all the same color, and then crops this area from the image.

-See below a stitched Panorama processed with auto crop tool.
+The figure below illustrates a stitched Panorama processed with the auto crop tool.

 A Panorama Processed on the Bottom by Auto-Crop to Drop the Black Frame Around the Original Image on the Top.

-The Aspect Ratio Crop tool goes further.
-While you are editing digital images, it is often necessary to create a compatible format with, for example, your photo album or paper formats.
-If you print an image from your digital camera and then try to put it in your photo album, you may notice that the camera has a different width or height ratio than a normal photographic film format so you need to crop your digital images in a predefined ratio (for example 5:7 or 2:3 which is a standard photo ratio).
+The digiKam Aspect Ratio Crop tool is a more powerful crop tool.
+While you are editing digital images, it is often necessary to create a compatible format for use in your photo album or a picture frame.
+If you print an image from your digital camera and then try to put it in your photo album, you may notice that the camera has a different width or height ratio than a normal photographic film format.
+The Aspect Ratio Crop** tool can crop your digital images in a predefined ratio (for example 5:7 or 2:3 which are standard photo ratios).

 The digiKam Image Editor Ratio Crop Tool